-- 2. The construction or installation of any new parking lot containing 10 or more parking spaces; - 3.
-The expansion of any existing parking lot that increases the number of parking spaces or amount of paved area by 33% or more; and - 4.
-The excavation or reconstruction of any existing parking lot that contains 10 or more parking spaces if the excavation or reconstruction involves the removal of 33% or more of the asphalt, concrete or other parking lot surface material.
+- 1. The construction of any new principal building or addition to a principal building that increases the floor area of principal buildings on the subject lot by more than 20%; - 2.
+The construction or installation of any new parking lot containing 10 or more parking spaces; and - 3.
+The expansion of any existing parking lot that increases the number of parking spaces or amount of paved area by more than 33%.